-Action Alternative
+Preferred Alternative

-The Action Alternative would implement Waterfront Seattle improvements after the AWVRP, EBSP, and PPMWE have been constructed.
-This alternative consists of the main corridor (which includes a new Alaskan Way with new connections to Elliott and Western Avenues), the Promenade, the Overlook Walk, and the East-West Connections.
+The Preferred Alternative would be implemented after the AWVRP, EBSP, and MarketFront projects have been constructed.
+This alternative consists of the Main Corridor (which includes a new Alaskan Way with new connections to Elliott and Western Avenues), the Promenade, the Overlook Walk, and the East-West Connections.
 Each project is briefly described below; more detailed information on their design is provided in Chapter 2.